• Home

 What to Know Before You Start

-A few things that will save you frustration before you get started:
+Here are a couple tips that will save you time and frustration before you get started:

-You’ll end up with lumps.
-Pull it out of the fridge at least 30–45 minutes before you start, or let it sit on the counter while you crush the cookies.
+Let your cream cheese soften.
+If the cream cheese is cold, it will not mix well into the Oreo crumbs.
+You will end up with lumps.
+Take it out of the fridge at least 30–45 minutes before you start, or let it sit out on the counter while you crush the cookies.

 Ingredients You’ll Need